Dysron/Music-Migrator/README.md

 **Installing**
 1. Download the repository
 2. Change the working directory to the downloaded repository
-3. Initialize a virtual environment (or don't...up to you)
+3. Initiate a virtual environment (or don't...up to you)
 4. pip install mutagen, spotipy (necessary for song metadata and accessing Spotify)

 **How to Use**